solict/puppet-fhs-app/README.md

 * `defaults`
 A hash that defines the default parameters.
 It is hard coded into params.pp and can be ignored.
-There are used when the other hashes are missing or incomplete.
+They are used when the other hashes are missing or incomplete.

 * `mother`
 A hash that defines the parameters for the mother class.